gx0r/agilegps/INSTALL.md

 ### Environment Setup
 1. [Red Hat® Enterprise Linux® / RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) or [CentOS](https://www.centos.org/) is recommended for your server's operating system.

-1. [Install Node.js](https://nodejs.org/en/download/package-manager/#enterprise-linux-and-fedora) The minimum version that will work is 4.0, but the latest version is recommended.
+1. [Install Node.js](https://nodejs.org/en/download/package-manager/#enterprise-linux-and-fedora) The minimum version that will work is 4.0, but the latest LTS version (10) is recommended.

 1. Install the babel-cli: ```npm i -g babel-cli```